Message statuses

 Delivery status

 When you trigger a Knock workflow, any channel step within that workflow generates a Message for each recipient.
-Once the message is generated, Knock manages delivery to the recipient via the downstream provider for your channel (e.g. SendGrid for email delivery) on your behalf.
-Knock uses delivery status to track this delivery process and show you where a given message resides within it.
+Once the message is generated, Knock manages delivery to the recipient via the downstream provider for your channel (e.g. SendGrid for email delivery).
+Knock uses delivery statuses to track this lifecycle and show you where a given message resides within it.

 You can use the "Logs" tab in the message detail view in the Knock dashboard to examine the history of requests Knock makes to the downstream provider to determine delivery status.
-These delivery logs can be especially helpful to understand an unexpcted delivery status.
+The "Delivery status" field will show you the current status for your message.

 Your message has successfully made it from Knock to the delivery provider.
 It is their responsibility to ensure the message is properly delivered to the recipient.
 Knock may be awaiting further information to determine if the message was successfully delivered.